The Rape of the Lock

 Amid the Circle, on the gilded Mast,

-Superior by the Head, was Ariel plac’d; [2.70]
+Superior° by the Head, was Ariel plac’d; [2.70] high up

-He rais’d his Azure Wand, and thus begun.
+He rais’d his Azure° Wand, and thus begun.

 Ye Sylphs and Sylphids, to your Chief give Ear,

-Fays, Fairies, Genii, Elves, and Dæmons hear!
+Fays, Fairies, Genii, Elves, and Dæmons° hear! (all supernatural beings)

 Ye know the Spheres and various Tasks assign’d,